joshiparthin/jsexperiments/jq-cookie-autocomplete/README.md

             });
 ```
 # Notice
 this plugin is still in alpha stage and not tested compatible with all cases.
-There is no warrenty for this code and use it at your own risk.
+There is no warranty for this code and use it at your own risk.

 # TODO:
 - [ ] passing options of jquery cookie plugin